mouhamadalmounayar/ngx-traak/projects/docs/src/plugins/custom-plugins/index.md

 ```

 ## Commands
-Inside the `TraakPlugin` class, you can now use the editor's commands to interact with the editor.
-Let's say you want to have a button which adds a new paragraph to the editor.
-In your template :
+Inside your plugin, you can access editor commands through the this.editor.commands API.
+For example, to add a new paragraph node when a button is clicked:
 ```html name="my-plugin.component.html"
 <button (click)="addParagraph()">Add Paragraph</button>
 ```